FeryazHacimuradov/DailyCurrency/README.md

-Sure, here's a basic README file for your project:

----

 # Daily Currency Update Service

 This project is designed to update currency data daily from an external API and store it in a local database.
 It consists of ASP.NET Core MVC application with background service for scheduled currency updates.